whole-tale/wt-design-docs/users_guide/features.rst

 - Ability to publish tales via DataONE and Globus Publish
 - Framework for tale validation
-- Ability to create and remix tle environments
+- Ability to create and remix tale environments

 For a complete list of current and planned features, see the :ref:`release schedule <milestones>`.